celesteh/autobmp/README.md

 autobmp
 =======

-a script to convert .au audio files to .bmp images
+a script to convert .au or raw audio files to .bmp images

 requires: